-Shortage of specialist skills and brain drain
+Shortage of specialist skills

 Due to the limited career opportunities in the sector, there is a shortage of certain specialist skills in the heritage sector (e.g., archaeologists and palaeontologists).
 In addition to this, many specialists are immigrating to find careers outside of South Africa.